LunabaLeeris/DigitClassification/README.md

  also some of the implementation for the code, such as the helper functions for transforming the image, is not thoroughly analysed for it's not the focus of the experiment.
 These areas may have potential optimisations for faster training.

+-I learned it later that dividing the parameters and theta by a factor affects the relative distance between the predictions accross all classifications.
+This is also called the Temperature of the model.
+An image classification should have low to none temperature.
+This is a key area that will be addressed once I touch this project again

 # LEARNINGS
 -Computers don't like large numbers!